 Tip for better Google Search ads

 The copy written for search ads must be optimized for keywords.
 Keywords used by competitors can be utilized to your advantage.
-Make sure to mention the keyword in the headline itself.
+Make sure to mention it in the headline itself.

 Search Engine Optimization.
-This is a must-do to rank better in Google and eventually increase eCommerce traffic.
+This is a must-do if you are thinking about how to get more customers in your store and rank better in Google.

 Google takes into account over 200 factors to rank web pages.
 Let’s have a look at the most important ones.